TRotK/CarND-Behavioral-Cloning/writeup_P3_Li.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps for counter-clockwise and clockwise, respectively,  on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]